priyam-turakhia/das-research/docs/PROJECT.md

 7. **Morfessor and MorphBPE training scale with corpus size.** Roughly: ~3–5 minutes on dsb v1 (215k train sentences), ~13 minutes on hsb v3 (633k), ~20 minutes on hsb lww (1.16M).
 SPM BPE and Unigram finish in well under a minute regardless.
 Budget accordingly when iterating.
 8. **The dsb semi-supervised Morfessor variant (`morfessor_semi`) improves coverage and OOV but widens fertility variance.** Vocab coverage rose 9.6 pp and OOV dropped ~18% relative on dsb v1; fertility (std) went from 0.166 to 0.270 because the length distribution became more bimodal.
 Implementation detail in §4.5 ("Semi-supervised variant"), intrinsic-metric numbers in [EVALUATIONS.md §8](EVALUATIONS.md), history (including the tuning sweep that selected the 500-row annotation set) in [CHANGELOG.md](CHANGELOG.md).
 Two minor follow-ups remain: record the annotations path in the saved `tokenizer_config.json` for reproducibility, and try a richer-than-two-piece annotation source if one becomes available.
 Note also that on the dsb MLM pretraining benchmark ([EVALUATIONS.md §9](EVALUATIONS.md)) `morfessor_semi` underperforms plain `morfessor` despite winning on the intrinsic metrics — the two evaluations disagree, and BPC is the more decision-relevant one for downstream use.
 9. **Intrinsic metrics and MLM-pretraining metrics can disagree.** On dsb v1, `morph_bpe` looks roughly equivalent to `morfessor` on fertility / coverage / OOV but is meaningfully worse on BPC; `morfessor_semi` beats `morfessor` on coverage and OOV but loses to it on BPC.
 The intrinsic metrics measure properties of the tokenizer; BPC measures how well a downstream LM learns under that tokenizer.
 When they disagree, BPC is the metric to read for downstream use, intrinsic metrics for understanding what the tokenizer is doing.
 10. **The distillation student tokenizes Polish (and later dsb), never German.** The dsb tokenizer would fragment German heavily; the design avoids this by leaving German entirely to the teacher (LaBSE) and only ever feeding the student Slavic input.
 Distillation can over-fit Europarl into a LaBSE-clone — guard with the OOD retrieval probe and the data-size sweep (§8), not in-domain fidelity.
-First distillation results are pending the GPU run.
+11. **dsb transfer via the Polish proxy is weak (zero-shot).** The morfessor distillation hits 0.94 in-domain (Europarl) but only 0.136 parallel retrieval / 0.005 BUCC F1 on de–dsb — the student never saw dsb during distillation, and the transfer signal doesn't survive a realistic mining pool ([EVALUATIONS.md §10](EVALUATIONS.md)).
+A weak-but-real result, not a bug (the identical embedding code gives 0.94 on Polish).
+The fix is direct de–dsb distillation, not eval-side tweaks.

 ---